Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Bethe Approximation based Optimization Framework

 \section{Bethe Approximation based Optimization Framework}

-From the previous section, we have noticed that both BP and EP aim to minimize the same Bethe free energy but under differently formalized constraints.
-This inspires us to develop a mathematical framework that permits to systematically derive message passing variants through constraint manipulation.
-The Bethe free energy as the objective function is a natural choice.
-On top of it, we first show how to formulate the constraints such that VMP can be analytically attributed to the corresponding constrained Bethe free energy minimization.
-From this novel perspective of unifying BP, EP and VMP via constraint manipulation, we subsequently derive hybrid message passing variants in a structured manner.
+The viewpoint of both BP and EP aiming to minimize Bethe free energy but under differently formalized constraints inspires us to develop a mathematical framework that permits to systematically derive message passing variants through constraint manipulation.
+In the following, we first show how to formulate the constraints such that VMP can be analytically attributed to the corresponding constrained Bethe free energy minimization.
+From a novel perspective of unifying BP, EP and VMP via constraint manipulation, we subsequently derive hybrid message passing variants in a structured manner.
 Finally, we introduce a modification onto the conventional factor graph for visualizing hybrid message passing.